Learning AreasBambara Primary School

 Learning a language in primary school forms a good foundation if a student wishes to pursue the study of foreign languages in high school.

-Technology & Enterprise
+Technology and Enterprise

 All learning in Technology and Enterprise involves the Technology Process.
 Depending on the nature of activities in which students engage, emphasis will be given to particular focus on Materials, Information and Systems.
 Teaching and learning activities are generally integrated with other curriculum areas.